USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch02_modeling_system.md

 **>>COMMENT<<** a system graphic would be helpful here

 **>>COMMENT<<**  Sections 2.1 and 2.2  don't belong under the heading of "overview of components"

+The CMAQ system is a suite of software programs that work in concert to estimate ozone, particulate matter, toxic compounds, and acid deposition throughout the troposphere.
+As a framework for simulating the interactions of multiple complex atmospheric processes, CMAQ requires two primary types of inputs: meteorological information, and emission rates from sources of emissions that affect air quality.
+Weather conditions such as the changes in temperature, winds, cloud formation, and precipitation rates are the primary physical driving forces in the atmosphere.
+These conditions are represented in air quality model simulations using output from regional-scale numerical meteorology models, such as WRF.
+To obtain inputs on emissions, CMAQ relies on the open-source Sparse Matrix Operator Kernel Emissions (SMOKE) model to estimate the magnitude and location of pollution sources.

 CMAQ is a suite of Fortran90 programs that work in concert to estimate tropospheric distributions and deposition of ozone, PM, toxic compound and acidic substances.
 The four main CMAQ programs are: